theirish81/gowalker/README.md

 The engine comes with just a few of default functions for demonstration purposes, such as:
 * `size()`: returns the size of the object in scope
+* `split(sep)`: splits the string in scope, using a separator
+* `collect(...)`: given an array containing maps, it will return an array of maps in which the maps only show the provided keys
-* `split(sep)`: splits the string in scope, using a separator You can implement more by passing the `functions` parameter when invoking `Walk`.
+You can implement more by passing the `functions` parameter when invoking `Walk`.
 Example: